The questions is not, do you have enough clients, the questions is, do you have the right clients?

 That’s when the process started.

 This process was initiated when I hired a creative marketing professional.
-Strange as it seems, even a marketing agency needs to hire a marketing strategist for their business!
+Even a marketing agency needs to hire a marketing strategist for their business.

 Think about it this way: it is hard to see the forest for the trees.
 After a 6-week process of story branding & goal-setting, I made a strategy to attract a very specific kind of clientele.